lvr1997/qr-code-component/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+## Complete

+I've just completed a front-end coding challenge from @frontendmentor! 🎉

+You can see my solution here: https://www.frontendmentor.io/solutions/qr-code-component-46GDRLTNa_

+Any suggestions on how I can improve are welcome!